-- Maintain and develop relationships within the school and to work successfully with other students and adults in the school community; - Respond to the opportunities being offered, to show initiative and to take responsibility for their own learning; - Gain an understanding of society through their family and carers, the school, and local and wider communities; - Actively participate in both the school community and the community outside of school.
+- Maintain and develop relationships within the school and to work successfully with other students and adults in the school community; - Respond to the opportunities being offered, to show initiative and to take responsibility for their own learning including Super Learning Days focusing on first aid, mental health and personal development; - Gain an understanding of society through their family and carers, the school, and local and wider communities;

+Actively participate in both the school community, House challenges, and the community outside of school.

-In practice at Marshland High School we provide opportunities for students to:
+4.3 In Practice at Marshland High School we provide opportunities for students to:

-- Interact with all staff in school and with external partners and stakeholders in an appropriate manner; - Participate in teams across the school, such as: Student Council, Prefect Team, sports teams, and other clubs and societies detailed in our enrichment opportunities; - Become Elected School Council representatives to feedback views, ideas and concerns to tutor groups and to the Senior Leadership Team; - Experience and develop skills in speaking, listening and key reflective work through teacher interaction and support, but also through increasingly independent study aimed at achieving the "Edge Award"; - Participate in PSHE and the Character and Culture tutor programme through Years 7-11 and the scheduled Character and Culture curriculum through Years 7-9; - Experience excellent Information, Advice and Guidance (IAG) in school through pastoral and career advice with tutors and teachers throughout the year.
-Subject specific advice is given at certain milestones in a student's life at the school; - Participate in the wider community through working with local charities, volunteering through the Duke of Edinburgh Award Scheme, and visiting developing countries through Camps International overseas aid visits.
+- Interact with all staff in school and with external partners and stakeholders in an appropriate manner; - Participate in teams across the school, such as: Student Council, Prefect Team, sports teams, subject leadership opportunities, and other clubs and societies detailed in our enrichment opportunities; - Become Elected School Council representatives to feedback views, ideas and concerns to tutor groups and to the Senior Leadership Team; - Experience and develop skills in speaking, listening and key reflective work through teacher interaction and support; - Participate in PSHE and the Character and Culture tutor programme through Years 7-11 and the scheduled Character and Culture curriculum through Years 7-9; - Experience excellent Information, Advice and Guidance (IAG) in school through pastoral and career advice with tutors and teachers throughout the year.
+Subject specific advice is given at certain milestones in a student's life at the school.
+Work experience is completed in Year 10; - Participate in the wider community through working with local charities, volunteering through the Duke of Edinburgh Award Scheme, and visiting developing countries through Camps International overseas aid visits.